mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 22.8.2019
+* Extended distance class with pairwise distance functions
+* These distance functions are now available in tsne

 Date 02.07.2019
 * Created a Lazarus FPC package
 * Renamed RowMajor to ColMajor since that was actually the intention